 Researchers recently published a study in Food Research International.
 The study indicated that a diet rich in olive oil and coconut oil is good for your eyesight.
 This diet has been shown to improve the absorption and antioxidant quality of lutein in mice.

 Lutein is a naturally occurring carotenoid found in plants.
 Examples are kale, spinach and yellow carrots.
 It is also found in the yolk of eggs and animal fats.

 When humans eat and absorb it, it is used by the body as an antioxidant.
 Lutein also collects in the retina.
 Here it is used to protect against the damage caused to your eyesight as a result of blue light absorption.

-The researchers examined the affects of administering 200 micromolars of lutein, in various forms of oil, to lutein-deficient mice.
+The researchers examined the effects of administering 200 micromolars of lutein, in various forms of oil, to lutein-deficient mice.

 The researchers looked at; olive oil, coconut oil, groundnut oil, soybean oil, sunflower oil, rice bran oil, corn oil, palm oil and fish oil.
 They found that the mice’s lutein levels were at their highest (82%) when olive oil was used.
 Coconut oil was the second best dietary lipid for administration, at 68% plasma lutein levels.